$50 Off Any Repair

 Keep in mind that most outside hose faucets use washers (and not cartridges) to seal off the water supply.
 Find the shutoff valve for the faucet and replace the washer.

-If you keep having trouble closing or opening the tap, a certified plumber may have to replace it.
+If you continue to have trouble opening or closing the tap, a certified plumber may need to replace it.

 In the case of faulty yard irrigation (including sprinklers), the issue is likely with the system itself, not the plumbing.
 If you live in a cold area, you should first check that the main water feed valve is turned on.